 DVDs 5.00 5.00

 Learning Aids NA 2.50

 Vertical File 2.00 1.00

 Charges for lost and damaged library materials

-In order to replace lost library materials, the library shall assess the borrower the full replacement cost.
-In order to repair or replace damaged materials, the library shall assess the borrower up to the full replacement cost.
+In order to replace lost library materials, RPL shall assess the borrower the full replacement cost.
+In order to repair or replace damaged materials, RPL shall assess the borrower up to the full replacement cost.
 Customers who purchase an identical copy in good condition may donate the item and pay $5.00 for processing to have the charge removed.

-The following notification process is used by the library
+The following notification process is used by RPL:

-- Two days before the due date a reminder notice is emailed.
+- Two days before an item’s due date a reminder notice is emailed.

 - Two weeks after the due date, a second overdue notice is generated and sent by email or mail.

-- Two months after the due date the item becomes lost and a bill for the replacement of the item is sent by mail.
+- Two months after the due date, the item is assumed lost and a bill for the replacement of the item is sent by mail.